 Repetition is the key to this trick.
 As you practice it more, the fetch and drop commands will flow into “Get My Slippers.”

 To avoid wearing soggy slippers, when teaching this trick, have your dog take the top part or toe of your slippers.

-Some dogs will become very excited about this trick and treat the slippers as the reward.
-Don’t allow your dog to get preoccupied and play with the slippers when asked to retrieve them.
+Some dogs will become very excited about this trick and treat the slippers as a reward.
+Please don’t allow your dog to get preoccupied and play with the slippers when asked to retrieve them.
 To fix this problem, treat and praise only when he brings them back faster.

-If you’re dog is having difficulty bringing both slippers, keep your slippers together with a piece of velcro or string.
+If your dog is having difficulty bringing both slippers, keep your slippers together with a piece of velcro or string.